dileephell/tesselcopter/README.md

 There are two distinct hardware parts to this operation: the Tessel (with modules) and the helicopter.
 The Tessel portion and related code is likely to be a fairly stable, plug-and-play operation if you're setting this up for the first time.
 The helicopter, on the other hand, may be more unreliable, as there's no guarantee that every model will use the same IR command codes.

 First, layout your Tessel in the following way:
-A: Acceleromter
+- A: IR
-B: Climate
+- B: Accelerometer
-C: IR
+- C: Climate
-D: Accelerometer
+- D: (none)

-Start the program with `tessel run tesselcopter.js`
+Start the program with `tessel run helicopter.js`

 ### How It Works